Chomenor/ioef-cmod/new-filesystem-design.md

 3) Both startup and map load times get longer and longer as more maps are installed, which is an annoying anti-reward for collecting more maps.
 Combined with the previous issue, this leads custom map fans to have to "clear out" their maps to maintain good performance even though they otherwise have disk space for them.

-While it may be possible to improve on some of these issues with modifications to the existing filesystem code, the more extensive rewrite undertaken by this project allows more comprehensive scalability improvements and introduces a much more flexible and transparent resource conflict resolution system.
+While it may be possible to improve on some of these issues with modifications to the existing filesystem code, the more extensive rewrite undertaken by this project allows a more thorough removal of same of the pk3 scalability bottlenecks and introduces a much more flexible and transparent resource conflict resolution system.
 The following are some of the main architectural changes compared to the original filesystem.

 1) The file index and state data such as the current mod and pure list are stored separately.
 File precedence is resolved dynamically on each file request, with no need to reindex or reorder the file index when the state changes.